 User deletion in OJS can only be done by using the Merge Users feature: you pick the user to be removed and merge their account into another one.
 We don’t provide a one-click delete feature because users typically have a lot of information and actions attached to their account that must not be orphaned: submitted files, completed reviews, editorial decisions and so on.
 We essentially mandate that all of these items must be passed on to another user before the user can be removed from the system.

 Instructions on how to merge users is available in the Learning OJS user guide under Users and Roles > Merge User.

 In a single installation, only the Journal Manager or Journal Editor will have the ability to edit a user.

 In a multi-journal installation, Journal Managers or Journal Editors will only be able to edit user accounts that were originally made on their journal and not one created in other journals.

 The easiest way to send a notification to all registered users is to create an “Announcement.”
 In addition to sending a message to all users (who have not opted out of email notifications), an Announcement is also displayed on the journal homepage and saved as an archive.
 See Website Settings > Announcements in Learning OJS 3 for details.

 If you would like to send a message to all users in a particular role you can use the Notify feature.
-See Email Users in Learning OJS 3 for details.
+See Bulk Email Notifications by Role for details.